COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 Kokatat Expedition Dry Suit (Goretex)

 The Kokatat Expedition drysuit in Goretex is quite simply a fantastic suit, but at the price it should be!
-At the time of writing, Knoydart are retailing this at over £1,000 in UK.

 That said, you do get what you pay for and with this suit you get functionality, the very best of material (Evolution 3.2oz Nylon 3 layer Gore-Tex¨ Immersion¨ Technology) and excellent build quality.
 Part of the price comes from the zippers which are proper metal tooth, waterproof Optiseal zippers.
 And they work very well indeed.
 I've spent several hours in the water helping a pal with her rolling techniques and was totally dry afterwards.
 It was rather nice to put the suit on over my day clothes - swim around for a few hours - then just take the suit off and get in the car and drive home with dry clothes.